ka-tya/Udacity-_capstone/README.md

 # Udacity_Capstone

+Here is the blog post <a href = "https://medium.com/@katya.h/drug-review-insights-learning-data-science-adae6493b6cd?sk=c6694c3f5abed7ec0f9a185c5896d6e5">link for the project</a>.

 My goal is to learn data science tools and application to real world problems related to healthcare.
 Kaggle offers multitude of various datasets, including these related to healthcare.
 I picked **<a href ="https://www.kaggle.com/jessicali9530/kuc-hackathon-winter-2018">UCI ML Drug Review dataset</a>**.
 This dataset was used for the Winter 2018 Kaggle University Club Hackathon and is now publicly available.
 I chose this dataset for a few reasons: